Why Is It Hard to Connect With My Mother?

 struggle to receive support

-Without awareness, adult relationships often repeat emotional patterns connected to the original mother relationship.
+Without awareness, adult relationships often repeat patterns connected to the original mother relationship.

 Movement Toward Healing with Family Constellations